Skip to contents

 not used.
 Inserted to require explicit naming of subsequent arguments.

 character(1) in c('median', 'mean', 'zero').
-The ALE y values in the plots will be adjusted relative to this value. 'median' is the default. 'zero' will maintain the actual ALE values, which are relative to zero.
+The ALE y values in the plots will be centred relative to this value. 'median' is the default. 'zero' will maintain the actual ALE values, which are centred on zero.

 rug_sample_size, min_rug_per_interval